 Being able to grow your own food reduces your carbon footprint quite a bit and growing your own food is definitely a good workout.
 Those bags of cow manure are not light and spending a few hours tilling soil is quite a workout.

 You can make your edible gardening project as small as a few pots on the patio or as large as completely eradicating your grass and planting multiple garden beds.
 Every little step counts!

 Edible Gardening Tips

-2. Make use of existing fences.
-Many variety of blackberries and raspberries will grow as vines.
-If you have a fence in a sunny location, plant a few of them right along it and let them use the fence as a support.
+Make use of existing fences.
+Many varieties of blackberries and raspberries will grow as vines.
+If you have a fence in a sunny location, plant a few of them right along with it and let them use the fence as a support.
 Check out my vine growing tips for more info.

-3. Go up, not out.
+Go up, not out.
 If you have a small yard, consider growing your cucumbers on a trellis or your tomatoes from a hanging pot.
 There are lots of creative ways to maximize space.
-You can often harvest quite a nice crop from edible gardening in a small space.

-5. Make sure you choose the right soil, supplements, and gardening aids.
+Make sure you choose the right soil, supplements, and gardening aids.
 Ideally, everything you use in your edible gardening project should be organic, natural, and completely safe for consumption.
 Choose organic soils, natural fertilizers, and use only food safe pesticides.
-Personally, I prefer to use no pesticides at all or choose something natural like neem oil, diatomaceous earth, or the old fashion method of picking bugs off by hand.
+Get creative with your kitchen products.
+Have you ever considered planting a teabag garden?